While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 Download The Gluten Free Scanner App in Google Play or the App Store.

-Download the app from Google Play or in the App Store.
+Download Atly in Google Play or the App Store.

 Any Gluten-Free Apps Missing?

-These are just nine of the best gluten-free apps helping the gluten-free community live its best gluten-free life.
+These are just a few of the best gluten-free apps that help the gluten-free community live its best gluten-free life.

 Am I missing an app you love?
 Please share in the comments or send me a note.